The first thing we want you to know about the Self Management Network Scotland is that we need you.

 Meet the Team

 I’ve been working with the ALLIANCE since July 2012 and before this worked as a social researcher with Scottish Government in the Equality and Tackling Poverty Analytical Team.
-My current role is to develop the Self Management Partnership and Practice Programme to support the spread of good practice and the development of partnerships in self management.
+My current role is to develop our work to support the spread of learning and good practice in self management and support the development of partnerships in order that more self management work develops.

 The things that help me to feel well are yoga, eating good food, and being able to talk about things I am worried about.